vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 This is a expansion (ideas collected widely) of the questions mentioned in a podcast with Doomberg.
 The most interesting set of questions, I came across were Doomberg's 5 questions that this independently thinking industry research group shared on a podcast.
 There is also a paywalled article [Conducting Diligence](https://doomberg.substack.com/p/conducting-diligence).
 I don't have full access to the text as of now.

 1. Author Credibility: What is the reputation and history of the researchers and the institutions they are affiliated with?
+Do they have at least 3 successes within the domain?
   - Follow the money (Who benefits?):  Who funded it?
 Are researches biased, e.g. do their livelihoods, views, or identities tied to any of the results?
 For example, some research is funded by a for profit company, which they introduces goal-oriented bias into the research.
 (Try investing in a company and then tell me what it does to your views.).
 Is this disgruntled employee powered by resentment (Axe to grind)?
   - Connections: Who the author is connected to and who helped them in the past?
   - Outsider: Outsiders may shed new light, but with less authority on the subject.